veatch/veatch.github.io/index.md

-Jason Veatch is a software engineer in living in Atlanta.
+Jason Veatch is a software engineer living in Atlanta.

 [twitter](https://twitter.com/veatch/)